umbraco/UmbracoDocs/Add-ons/Umbraco-Deploy/Getting-Started/Installation/Existing-site/index.md

 When it have been cloned down install the clean Umbraco project in the repository folder so it will be tracked by Git.

-Once the project have been created, run the project and install Umbraco 8, when promted to choose a database make sure to use the copy of your production website as well as add the view, css and script folder from your production website.
+Once the project have been created, run the project and install Umbraco 8, when promted to choose a database make sure to use the copy of your production website

+When Umbraco have been installed in the repository add the view, css and script folder from your production website as well.

-Umbraco have now been installed in the repository, make sure to commit the files to so they are ready to be pushed up once we have set up the build server.
+make sure to commit the files to so they are ready to be pushed up once a CI/CD pipeline have been set up.

 After the Umbraco files have been commited add the following files to the Gitignor so that they will not be picked up by Git when we are deploying and commit it to the repository as well: